ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 ```

 It is almost as concise as the C# version,
-but the error handling is explicit here.
+but error handling is explicit here.
 The `try!` macro expands to the same match statement that we wrote manually before,
 calling `From::from` on the error value to convert it into the desired type.
 From the `try!` macro it is immediately clear that error handling is going on here,